firuzhakan/My-Projects/hands-on/ECR/ecr-01-elastic-container-registry-and-docker-images/README.md

 docker container ls
 ```

-- Check if the To-Do App is running by entering `http://<ec2-host-name>` in a browser.
+- Check if the To-Do App is running by entering `http://<ec2-host-name>` in a browser.   /// containerı sıldik ama image hala localde

 - Stop and remove container